 Places to rest and connect with nature will be created along the new trail network which will also provide visitors with expansive views across the property.
 Interpretive nodes will provide opportunities for visitors to engage with natural and cultural heritage and learn about environmental education themes like landscape regeneration and water quality improvements.

 6. Camping and creek rehabilitation

 Small bush camping site for organised short stay groups that can be closed to the general public.
-Incorporate flat areas for tents with shelter fire pit and toilets.
+Incorporate flat areas for tents with shelter, a fire pit and toilets.